jackdawkins11/Revature-Bank-API/readme.md

 * Start API.
 Deploy the war file created in the last step to tomcat.
 Make it is deployed to `/BankAPI`.
 The servlets parse the URIs, and expect them to start with `/BankAPI`.
 * Set up html server.
 Configure nginx to serve static files from the frontend/dist directory.
 Also, configure nginx as a reverse proxy, passing all requests with a URI beginning with /BankAPI/ to the tomcat server.

+## Note on git
+The project was built while working in a shared git repository containing unrelated code.
+Thus, this git repository has no commit history.